deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Then…yes please."

-Warhorse nodded and examined the available options, "…I warn you man, this shit's…this is the high-performance version, it's meant to get a fuckload of energy into me first and foremost.
+WARHORSE nodded and examined the available options, "…I warn you man, this shit's…this is the high-performance version, it's meant to get a fuckload of energy into me first and foremost.
 The culinary experience is, like, a distant second." he pointed out.